We Fall

-We Fall is the debut studio album by American music producer Emile Haynie, released on February 24, 2015, by Interscope Records.
-The album features guest appearances from Andrew Wyatt, Brian Wilson, Rufus Wainwright, Lana Del Rey, Charlotte Gainsbourg, Sampha, Dev Hynes, Nate Ruess, Colin Blunstone, Lykke Li, Romy Madley Croft, Randy Newman, Father John Misty, Thomas Bartlett a.k.a.
-Doveman and Julia Holter.
+We Fall is the debut album by the American music producer Emile Haynie, released on February 24, 2015, by Interscope Records.
+The album features guest appearances from Andrew Wyatt, Brian Wilson, Rufus Wainwright, Lana Del Rey, Charlotte Gainsbourg, Sampha, Dev Hynes, Nate Ruess, Colin Blunstone, Lykke Li, Romy Madley Croft, Randy Newman, Father John Misty, Doveman and Julia Holter.

 Background

-Emile Haynie began his musical career producing hip hop music for several prominent rappers in the industry, such as Eminem, Obie Trice, Raekwon, Ghostface Killah, Proof, Remy Ma, Ice Cube and Rhymefest, among others.
+Emile Haynie built his musical career producing hip hop music for Eminem, Obie Trice, Raekwon, Ghostface Killah, Proof, Remy Ma, Ice Cube and Rhymefest, among others.
 In 2009, Haynie teamed up with Plain Pat and Kid Cudi, to launch their record label, Dream On.
 In 2010, Haynie produced the song "Runaway" for Cudi's GOOD Music label-boss, Kanye West.
-The song quickly became a hit single, peaking at number 12 on the US Billboard Hot 100 chart and subsequently raised Haynie's profile in the music industry.
+The song quickly became a hit single, peaking at number 12 on the US Billboard Hot 100 chart.
 The following year, Haynie began working with American indie pop singer Lana Del Rey, producing eight singles from her Born to Die album, namely the title-track, "Off to the Races", "Carmen", "Blue Jeans", "Summertime Sadness", "National Anthem", "Blue Velvet" and "Dark Paradise".
-In late 2012, American pop singer Bruno Mars released the single "Locked Out of Heaven", which was produced by Haynie alongside The Smeezingtons, Mark Ronson and Jeff Bhasker.
+In late 2012, Bruno Mars released the single "Locked Out of Heaven" which was produced by Haynie alongside the Smeezingtons, Mark Ronson and Jeff Bhasker.
 "Locked Out of Heaven" went on to become certified 4× platinum by the Recording Industry Association of America (RIAA).
-On January 19, 2015, after having much success as a producer, Haynie announced he would be releasing his debut studio album, titling it We Fall.
+On January 19, 2015, Haynie announced he would be releasing his debut album, We Fall.

 Haynie revealed We Fall, is a narrative that details his recovery from a shattered romance.

 Recording and production

-The recording process began when Haynie traveled from his New York City home, for a stay in Los Angeles for the 56th Annual Grammy Awards, which stretched into six months in room 39, of the famed Chateau Marmont.
+The recording process began when Haynie traveled from his New York City home, for a stay in Los Angeles for the 56th Annual Grammy Awards, which stretched into six months in Room 39 of Chateau Marmont.
 To record the album, Haynie called upon his longtime friends and close colleagues he's made throughout the years in the music industry : "I made the album with mostly my friends, who knew what I was going through.
 I wanted to put the relationship under a microscope, and relive all my emotions, from being pissed off and hurt to a sense of relief."

 Release and promotion

 "Falling Apart," the album's first single, featuring Andrew Wyatt and Brian Wilson, was serviced to Triple A and non-commercial radio in January.
 The single is also available as a 12-inch vinyl single exclusively at indie retailers with album pre-order on February 3, 2015.

 On January 20, 2015, Haynie released "Wait for Life", which features vocals from Lana Del Rey, as a promotional single along with pre-order for the album.

-On February 10, 2015, Haynie released "Come Find Me", featuring Lykke Li and The xx's Romy Madley Croft.
+On February 10, 2015, Haynie released "Come Find Me", featuring Lykke Li and the xx's Romy Madley Croft.